 Medicare Part D: Your Medicare Part D prescription drug plan will send you an EOB.

 How Long Should You Keep Medicare Summary Notices?

 There’s no “official” rule as to how long you should keep MSNs.

 You’re not required to retain them, so you can recycle your MSN as soon as you get it.
 Fortunately, it’s also easy to get copies online if you sign up for electronic access.

-For those of us who are a little more careful about keeping their records, there are three schools of thought: what Medicare says, what taxes say, and what you need to understand your own medical history.
+For those of us who are a little more careful about keeping their records, there are three schools of thought: what Medicare says, what you need for tax purposes, and what you need to understand your own medical history.

 - Medicare generally recommends that you keep notices for 1 to 3 years.
 It’s extremely unusual that Medicare would follow up on anything older than that.
-And in any case, Medicare ought to have copies of your records.
+In any case, Medicare ought to have copies of your records.

 - Tax purposes are generally a good index for document retention.
 In most cases, the IRS can’t audit you after 3 years have passed.
 In rare cases, you may need to document deductions or keep records on file for up to 7 years.
 That’s really the maximum.

 - For your own sake, do what you’re comfortable with.
 Anything that helps track your doctor visits and hospital procedures can be helpful.
 Keep MSNs for as long as you feel it’s necessary to remember your medical history.

 If you change your address or name, contact Social Security at www.ssa.gov, call 1-800-772-1213, or visit a Social Security office to make sure that MSNs keep coming your way.
 Paper MSNs are mailed to your address on file with Social Security.